Welcome!

 Cornelis Networks

-• Spearheaded major performance optimizations for the OPX libfabric provider, achieving 5× bandwidth improvements for GPU communications and other critical improvements
+• Spearheaded performance optimizations for the OPX libfabric provider, delivering 5× bandwidth for GPU communication alongside latency and scalability improvements

 • Led the architecture and development of the reference libfabric provider for the Ultra Ethernet Consortium, achieving a key milestone in the standard’s development